mc2259/mc2259/README.md

 ### Hi there 👋

 I am Maitreyi, a sophomore CS Major at Cornell.
+I like coding and writing poems.

 Here is a link to my website: [mc2259.github.io]( https://mc2259.github.io/)